-Projects: You will have at least one week to complete the projects.
+Projects: You will have at least one week to complete a project.

 Computer Software: Matlab and Mathematica are available in the Mathematics Lab FH104.
-SAGE is free online.
+Wolfram Alpha and SAGE are free online.

 IX.
 ATTENDANCE POLICY:

 Students are expected to adhere to the MSU Attendance Policy outlined in the current MSU Bulletins.